uditsharma29/tgn-user-interest-prediction/README.md

 *   **Dummy Dataset**: The project currently uses randomly generated data.
 *   **Static Node Features**: User and item node features are random and static (do not change over time).
 In a real-world scenario, these could be learned or derived from user/item attributes.
 *   **GNN for 'item' nodes only**: Due to the directed nature `user -> item`, the SAGEConv layer in the GNN primarily updates 'item' node representations.
 User node representations are passed through their initial features (possibly projected) and then processed.
-*   **Training Target**: The model is trained using MSE loss on the *count* of interactions for observed edges.
+*   **Training Target**: The model is trained using `BCEWithLogitsLoss` on the *likelihood* of interaction, discriminating between observed (positive) and unobserved (negative) user-item pairs.
 The final goal is Top-K prediction, which uses a different output head (`user_to_item_scores_mlp`).
-This means the MSE training is a proxy task to learn useful GNN and Transformer representations.
+This training approach helps learn useful GNN and Transformer representations for the ranking task.
 *   **Transformer Target**: The Transformer uses the user embeddings from the last historical step as the "target" for its decoder-like input, aiming to predict the next state of user embeddings.